huskydj1/progVisual/README.md

     - Display/Refresh
     - Parameterize Aspects of Array
 - Generic types
+- Observers:
+    - ArrayList

 ## Features in Progress:
 - Implement mainWindow:
-  - Ability to navigate between variables and their observed changes
-- ArrayList
-  - Each instance stores history of changes.
-This should be used in mainWindow to create a scrollable log of different states of the ArrayList
+  - Devise a way to allow user to add tabs/variables without touching this class
+- Add wrapper methods for rest of features to observe changes
      - Stack
      - Deque
      - Queue
+     - ArrayList

 ## Future Features: